Request a Callback

 • In very rare cases, partial or complete blindness

-Inexperienced surgeons can cause these issues by removing too much fat, being aggressive, not paying attention to facial symmetry, and leaving the essential parts of your eyelids in the wrong place.
+While some of these complications can happen despite a surgeon’s appropriate due diligence, inexperienced surgeons can cause these issues by removing too much fat, not paying attention to facial symmetry and leaving the essential parts of your eyelids in the wrong place.

 A common reason for getting eyelid surgery is when ptosis occurs, which is the drooping of the eyelid.
 This is done to make the face look more attractive to the person wanting the surgery.
 If your ptosis surgery has gone wrong, the opposite of the desired effect may have happened, and so you should seek to understand your options to make a financial claim.